solo-studios/nyx/README.md

         // Enables/disabled the 'all warnings' feature for the java or kotlin compiler
         // Defaults to false
         allWarnings = true
+        withAllWarnings() // Alternative that sets it to true

         // Enables/disables the 'warnings as errors' feature for the java/kotlin compiler
         // Defaults to false
         warningsAsErrors = true
+        withWarningsAsErrors() // Alternative that sets it to true

         // Include the LICENSE file in any output jar files
         // Defaults to true
         distributeLicense = true
+        withDistributeLicense() // Alternative that sets it to true

         // The encoding used for compilation
         // Defaults to UTF-8